Home Workout Plan for Indians 2026: No Gym, Real Results (Beginner to Advanced)

 Workout 2 — Cardio + Core (Day 2, 4)

-After 4 weeks, progress to the intermediate plan or the 30-Day Challenge.
+After 4 weeks, add one more set to each exercise, or increase reps by 2–3.
+If everything feels comfortable, progress to the intermediate plan or the 30-Day Challenge.

-➡️ Full beginner plan with video-style descriptions: 7-Day Beginner Home Workout Plan ➡️ Ready for a challenge: 30-Day Home Fitness Challenge
+➡️ Full beginner plan with exercise descriptions: 7-Day Beginner Home Workout Plan ➡️ Ready for a challenge: 30-Day Home Fitness Challenge

 Plan B: HIIT for Fast Fat Burning

-HIIT (High-Intensity Interval Training) alternates intense effort with short rest.
-It burns more calories in less time than steady-state cardio and keeps your metabolism elevated for hours after the workout.
+HIIT (High-Intensity Interval Training) alternates maximum-effort bursts with short rest.
+It burns more calories in less time than steady-state cardio, and your metabolism stays elevated for 14–36 hours after the session due to the EPOC (Excess Post-exercise Oxygen Consumption) effect.
+A 70kg person burns approximately 280–350 calories in a well-executed 20-minute HIIT session.

 20-Minute HIIT Structure: